johnsonjh/VEDIT/README.md

 VEDIT is an editor designed to take full advantage of a CRT display to make your word processing and program development editing as fast and easy as possible.
-VEDIT's Visual Mode offers true "What you see is what you get" type editing, which continuously displays a region of your file on the screen and allows any changes made to the screen display to become the changes in the file.
+VEDIT's "Visual Mode" offers true "What-you-see-is-what-you-get" type editing, which continuously displays a region of your file on the screen and allows any changes made to the screen display to become the changes in the file.
 You can change the screen display by moving the displayed cursor to any place in the file and then typing in new text or typing an edit function key.
 These insertions, deletions, and corrections are immediately seen on the screen and become the changes to the file.

 You can also perform the common word processing operations of wrapping words at the end of lines and formatting paragraphs between right and